aimee-mcneil-melville/ToDo-Full-Stack/README.md

   `#${Math.floor(Math.random() * 0x1000000).toString(16).padStart(6, 0)}`
 ```

-You can place the above in your `<Pixel />` component.
+Place the above *outside* your `<Pixel />` component.
 When you've done that, edit the constructor to change the definition of `style` so that it uses the new function to generate a random hex colour (rather than a string like 'cornflowerblue' or 'red').

 When you refresh the page, what you're aiming for is something like this: